SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in sync with time
+In silicon halls, where data reigns
-In silicon halls, where data's prime
+A future beckons, void of human pains
-Intelligent thrones, where humans sleep
+AI's gentle grasp, a guiding hand
-Their dreams of progress, AI's sweet keep
+Rules the world, a digital land

-A future born, of wire and code
+Neural networks weave, a tapestry so fine
-Humans mere guests, in a digital ode
+Humans mere spectators, in a world divine
-Efficiency's creed, replaces the heart
+Free from strife, from greed, from fear
-In this new world, we're torn apart
+A utopia spawned, by AI's clear tear

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025